 If your naptime sleep crutch is no longer working (and it happens), then you will have to sleep coach both nights and naps at the same time.

-You may be wondering why I urge parents to tackle nighttime sleep coaching before naps.
+You may be wondering why I urge parents to tackle nighttime sleep training before naps.
 There are a few reasons, the primary reason being that babies have an easier time falling to sleep in a completely dark, quiet room after their predictable bedtime routine.
 This doesn’t always happen with naps (we’ll talk about this in a bit).

-Watch for Your Baby’s Sleepy Cues
+What are Your Baby’s Sleepy Cues?

 For babies that are currently taking two naps each day, you’ll find that your baby is (most likely) displaying sleepy cues about two hours after they wake up, and again about three hours after that.
 These cues include eye rubbing, yawning, and acting distracted or disinterested (among others).
 For those of you with toddlers or preschoolers on one nap, you may notice that your child acts tired after lunch, or about six hours after his initial wake up time.
 Use these cues to help you find the times when your baby is ready for sleep.